Museum of American Finance: Programs and events

 Speakers from across the financial industry participate in the museum's Financial History and Practices Lecture/Symposia Series, with subject matter ranging from discussions of current financial practices to observations on significant events and individuals in America's financial history.
 Speakers have included John Bogle, Sallie Krawcheck, David Walker, Abby Joseph Cohen, Henry Kaufman, Niall Ferguson and Neil Barofsky.

 Other programs include the Lunch and Learn Series, which features talks, demonstrations and presentations during lunchtime, as well as walking tours and film screenings.
 The museum's annual gala honors an individual with the Whitehead Award for Distinguished Public Service and Financial Leadership, which is named after former Deputy Secretary of State and co-chair of Goldman Sachs John C. Whitehead.
 Honorees have included Paul Volcker, Pete Peterson, William Donaldson, Felix Rohatyn and William Harrison Jr.

 Since 2012, the museum has partnered with the Alexander Hamilton Awareness Society co-hosting several events of the yearly CelebrateHAMILTON and Happy Birthday Hamilton! programs in July and January.
 Events included "The Essence of Alexander Hamilton's Greatness" by AHA Society founder, Rand Scholet, Hamilton vs. Jefferson historical interpreters "Debate", "Conversation with the Curators" with John Herzog, founder of the Museum of American Finance and Mariana Oller, Chair of the Alexander Hamilton Awareness Society on the process of collecting original Hamilton documents and then creating the "Alexander Hamilton: Indispensable Founder and Visionary" exhibit with them, the "New Discoveries in the life of Alexander Hamilton" Talk by Author and Historian Michael E. Newton, and the presentation of his new book "Alexander Hamilton – The Formative Years".

 Publications

 The museum also regularly publishes on subjects pertaining to the history of finance.
 Its quarterly magazine, Financial History, reaches members in 50 US states and 20 other countries.
 The magazine publishes vetted articles by financial historians and journalists on historically significant events and individuals and other related topics in the world of finance.
-In 2011, the museum commemorated the 100th issue of Financial History with a full-color double edition.
+In 2011, the museum commemorated the 100th issue of Financial History with a Spring–Summer double edition.
 The museum also publishes books and catalogs including, most recently, The Revolutionary Beginning of the American Stock Market, which features many of the documents in the "America's First IPO" exhibit.